reactjs/react.dev/src/content/reference/react-dom/findDOMNode.md

 ---

-### Reading a child component's DOM node from a forwarded ref {/*reading-a-child-components-dom-node-from-a-forwarded-ref*/}
+### Reading a child Component's DOM node from a forwarded ref {/*reading-a-child-components-dom-node-from-a-forwarded-ref*/}

-In this example, `findDOMNode(this)` finds a DOM node that belongs to another component.
+In this example, `findDOMNode(this)` finds a DOM node that belongs to another Component.
 The `AutoselectingInput` renders `MyInput`, which is your own Component that renders a browser `<input>`.

 <Sandpack>